 Notes on the data: Birthplace & Non-English speaking residents

-Those people born in the main English speaking countries other than Australia were born in Canada, Ireland, New Zealand, South Africa, the United Kingdom or the United States of America.
-In 2011, England and New Zealand were among the top five countries of birth for the overseas-born population from any country (21.0% and 9.1%, respectively) .
+Those people born overseas in the main English speaking countries were born in Canada, Ireland, New Zealand, South Africa, the United Kingdom or the United States of America.
+In 2016, the United Kingdom and New Zealand were the leading countries of birth for the overseas-born population from any country (21.0% and 9.1%, respectively) .

 Numerator: People born (overseas) in English speaking countries

 Detail of analysis: Percent